lzwlzw/android/README.md

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

+Now this project is runs by copyleft!
+The author lzw is now using git to make this project better!